suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 authenticated metadata and adds encrypted object properties (see {{pvt-ext}}).
 The Encrypted Properties List is serialized and encrypted along with the Object payload, decrypted and deserialized by the receiver.
-This specification further defines the `Secure Object KID` property (see {{keyid-ext}}), which is transmitted within the immutable properties.
+This specification further defines the `Secure Object Key ID` property (see {{keyid-ext}}), which is transmitted within the immutable properties.

 ## Setup Assumptions